DAY OF THE DEAD IN OAXACA

 and special foods prepared for The Day of the Dead, as well as the bustling flower market.
 On this night The Day of

 the Dead tradition is observed at a cemetery in a nearby village.
-Familievisit loved ones' grave sites and bring food and drink a s
+Families visit loved ones' grave sites and bring food

 Day Six, El Dia de los Muertos: During the day we'll venture out to the General Cemetery, which is full of people